crashoverride777/swifty-ads/README.md

 This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded videos so they are always ready to show.

+NOTE: I am having troubles recently with showing live banner ads.
+I also use this helper in all my projects on the App store and for some reason banner ads stopped showing.
+I am almost certain that this is not a mistake on my behalf but I am not exactly sure whats going on.
+They still work fine test mode.

 # Cocoa Pods

 I know that the current way of copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
 The only problem I have with this repository is the requirement of 3rd party SDKs, so it will not be as easy to do compared to my other repositories.